Skip to content

 e.g., "ls -l"

-If set to False, this function will return immediately and will not return terminal output
+When set to False, this function returns immediately and will not return terminal output.

 e.g., "/home/dev"